nonjeets/nonjeets.github.io/README.md

 We want this as natural as possible creating stable seeding and value retention for you.

 Safe trading always take your initial as profit.
+Let`s see if we can get this done.